 Stopping goods at the point of entry into Mexico is an efficient way to fight the trade in counterfeit goods and secure their detention.
-However, pursuant to the Customs Law, Customs officers are empowered to stop the import and export of counterfeit goods only once an order has been issued by the Federal Court, the Institute of Industrial Property or the federal prosecutor’s.
+However, pursuant to the Customs Law, Customs officers are empowered to stop the import and export of counterfeit goods only once an order has been issued by the Federal Court, the Institute of Industrial Property or the Federal Prosecutor’s Office.

-Although customs officials’ power are somewhat limited by the Customs Law at present, several amendments are likely to be passed in 2008 which will allow them to stop goods when there is a suspected violation of the IP laws.
+Unfortunately, customs officials’ powers continue to be somewhat limited by the Customs Law.
+Several relevant amendments are pending before the legislature and it is hoped that these amendments will be considered and passed in the first half of 2009.
 The planned amendments will grant Customs a certain amount of time to assess the authenticity of the seized goods and to contact the relevant IP rights holders.

-Notwithstanding the current-legal limitations, customs officials and the Institute of Industrial Property are in the process of developing their own investigative departments dedicated to the enforcement of IP rights.
+Notwithstanding the current legal limitations, customs officials and the Mexican Institute of Industrial Property are in the process of developing their own investigative departments dedicated to the enforcement of IP rights.

-In addition, the customs authorities and institute are working on a pilot programme for an ‘early alert’ anti- counterfeiting system.
-The system will employ a database containing relevant information gathered from the official dockets of a number of registered trademarks to help with the identification of counterfeits by customs officials and to expedite contact with rights holders.
-Customs is also developing a database that will include information about licensees and authorized importers and ports.
+Customs is currently operating a pilot programme for an ‘early alert’ anti-counterfeiting system.
+The system employs a database containing relevant information gathered from the official dockets of a number of registered trademarks to help with the identification of counterfeits by customs officials and to expedite contact with rights holders.
+The systems is expected to be connected to the Mexican Trademark Office database shortly so that Customs may obtain information on trademark owners’ representatives quickly in order to act immediately against suspicious importations.
+At the same time, Customs is developing a database that will include information about licensees, authorized importers and ports.

-It is hoped that the new systems will:
+It is expected that these news systems will:

 Once an investigation has been carried out, the federal prosecutor will indict the case before a federal court.

-A raid instigated by the federal prosecutor may take anywhere between 15 and 45 days, depending on the premises that must be searched and their distance from Mexico City.
+A raid instigated by the federal prosecutor may take anywhere between 15 and 45 days, depending on the premises to be searched and their distance from Mexico City.
 Indictments may be issued within 48 hours of the execution of a search and warrant order if any suspects are detained; this term may be increased if the request relates to an organized crime investigation.
-If no suspects are detained, an indictment may be issued within approximately two months.
-During that time, the seized goods are stored in government warehouses while further inquires are made.
+If no suspects are detained an indictment may be issued within approximately two months.
+During that time, the seized goods are stored in government warehouses while further inquiries are made.

 In criminal proceedings, damages are awarded only after the criminal court has: